Description

 The Underground

-The basement is where it's easiest to understand the different phases of the Castle's construction: the initial structure from the late 15th century, the linings and reinforcements of the curtain walls and some rondelles from the early 16th century, the addition of the triangular bastion in the mid-16th century, and, finally, the construction of the seaward strut in the late 16th century.
+The basement is where it's easiest to understand the different phases of the Castle's construction: the initial construction in the late 15th century, the linings and reinforcements of the curtain walls and some rondelles in the early 16th century, the addition of the triangular bastion in the mid-16th century, and, finally, the construction of the seaward strut in the late 16th century.
 A covered stone staircase and an external stone staircase lead to the first-floor gallery, which provides access to a series of rooms that largely mirror the layout and layout of the ground floor.
-From this level, however, one can access the interior of the three rondelles still present at the corners.
+From this level, however, access is gained to the interior of the three rondelles still present at the corners.

-In the heart of the rondelles, protected by a thick external curtain, are circular rooms covered by hemispherical domes made of carparo stone.
-These contained bombards and cannons aimed at firing ports communicating with the outside.
-The roofs house patrol paths, protected by thick walls with slits for gun emplacements.
-Both the outer curtain walls and the interior of the atrium feature coats of arms of sovereigns and nobles who played a key role in the Castle's history.
+At the heart of the rondelles, protected by a thick external curtain wall, are circular rooms covered by hemispherical domes of Carparo stone.
+These contained bombards and cannons aimed at the firing ports, which connected to the exterior.
+The roofs housed the patrol paths, protected by very thick walls with slits for gun emplacements.
+Both on the external curtain walls and inside the atrium are several coats of arms of sovereigns and nobles who played a key role in the Castle's history.

-Of particular interest is the one above the entrance door, featuring the carved coat of arms of Emperor Charles V.
+Particularly interesting is the one above the entrance door, featuring the sculpted coat of arms of Emperor Charles V.

 Permanent Exhibition "Prehistoric Places and the Deer Cave"

-On the top floor, the permanent exhibition "Prehistoric Places and the Deer Cave" offers a unique insight into approximately 250 archaeological finds selected from the 1970-1971 excavations of the Archaeological Superintendency.
-The exhibition unfolds through a series of six rooms, where visitors can even experience the evocative experience of a virtual entry into the Deer Cave through a 3D view with special glasses.
+On the top floor, the permanent exhibition "Prehistoric Places and the Deer Cave" offers a unique insight into approximately 250 archaeological finds selected from the 1970-1971 excavations by the Archaeological Superintendency.
+The tour unfolds through a series of six rooms, where visitors can even experience the evocative experience of a virtual entrance into the Deer Cave through a 3D view with special glasses.

 The fortress is the setting for the first Gothic novel in history: The Castle of Otranto, by Horace Walpole (1764).